BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 Please log into each of these accounts and change the password to better ones that you will remember right away.
 You can run the `passwd` command to change your password.

 When you are done, you can quit the virtual machine by becoming the root user (either by logging in as root or by typing `su`, pressing enter, and entering the root password), and typing the `halt` command.
+After halting, if you'd like to return to your shell prompt, you can press `Alt-2` on your keyboard, and typing `quit` and pressing enter at the qemu prompt.

 ## Compiling Your Custom Kernel